IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 # Introduction

-The initial intention of this draft is to capture an overview of the problem space and research on proposed solutions concerning privacy considerations related to user IP addresses.
+The initial intention of this draft is to capture an overview of the problem space and research on proposed solutions concerning privacy considerations related to user IP addresses (informally, IP privacy).
 The draft is likely to evolve significantly over time and may well split into multiple drafts as content is added.

-Tracking of user IP addresses is common place on the Internet today, and is particularly widely used in the context of anti-abuse, e.g. anti-fraud, DDoS management, child protection activities.
-IP addresses are currently used as a source of "reputation" {{!RFC5782}} in conjunction with other signals to protect against malicious traffic, since they are a relatively stable identifier of the origin of a request.
-Servers use these reputations in determining whether or not a given packet, connection, or flow corresponds to malicious traffic.
+Tracking of IP addresses is common place on the Internet today, and is particularly widely used in the context of anti-abuse, e.g. anti-fraud, DDoS management, and child protection activities.
+IP addresses are currently used in determining "reputation" {{!RFC5782}} in conjunction with other signals to protect against malicious traffic, since these addresses are usually a relatively stable identifier of a request's origin.
+Servers use these reputations in determining whether or not a given packet, connection, or flow likely corresponds to malicious traffic.
 In addition, IP addresses are used in investigating past events and attributing responsibility.

-However, identifying the activity of users based on IP addresses has clear privacy implications ({{WEBTRACKING1}}, {{WEBTRACKING2}}), e.g. user fingerprinting and cross site identity linking.
-Many technologies exist today to allow users to hide their IP address to avoid such tracking, e.g. VPNs ({{VPNCMP1}}, {{VPNCMP2}}) or Tor ({{TOR}}, {{VPNTOR}}).
-Several new technologies are also emerging in the landscape e.g. Gnatcatcher {{GNATCATCHER}}, Apple iCloud Private Relay {{APPLEPRIV}} and Oblivious technologies (OHTTP {{I-D.thomson-http-oblivious}}, ODoH {{I-D.pauly-dprive-oblivious-doh}}).
+However, identifying the activity of users based on IP addresses has clear privacy implications ({{WEBTRACKING1}}, {{WEBTRACKING2}}), e.g. user fingerprinting and cross-site identity linking.
+Many technologies exist today that allow users to obfuscate their external IP address to avoid such tracking, e.g. VPNs ({{VPNCMP1}}, {{VPNCMP2}}) and Tor ({{TOR}}, {{VPNTOR}}).
+Several new technologies are emerging, as well, in the landscape, e.g. Apple iCloud Private Relay {{APPLEPRIV}}, Gnatcatcher {{GNATCATCHER}}, and Oblivious technologies (ODoH {{?I-D.pauly-dprive-oblivious-doh}}, OHTTP {{?I-D.thomson-ohai-ohttp}}).

 General consideration about privacy for Internet protocols can be found in {{!RFC6973}}.
-This document builds upon {{!RFC6973}} and more specifically attempts to capture the following aspects of the tension between valid use cases for user identification and the related privacy concerns including:
+This document builds upon {{!RFC6973}} and more specifically attempts to capture the following aspects of the tension between valid use cases for user identification and the related privacy concerns, including:

-* An analysis of the current use cases, attempting to categorize/group such use cases where commonalities exist
+* An analysis of the current use cases, attempting to categorize/group such use cases where commonalities exist.
 * Find ways to enhance the privacy of existing uses of IP addresses.
-* Generating requirements for proposed 'replacement signals' from this analysis (these could be different for each category/group of use cases)
+* Generating requirements for proposed 'replacement signals' from this analysis (these could be different for each category/group of use cases).
-* Research to evaluate existing technologies or propose new mechanisms for such signals
+* Research to evaluate existing technologies or propose new mechanisms for such signals.

 # Terminology